Zemavong/Zemavong/README.md

 ### Welcome :raising_hand_man:

-I want to tell a little about myself:
+My name is Stepan, I am 24 years old.
+I've been doing web development for over a year.
+I want to tell about myself:

 ## :computer:	 Hard skills:

-  I own: PHP, MySQL, HTML, CSS, JavaScript, OOP.
+  Proficient: PHP, MySQL, HTML, CSS, JavaScript, OOP.
 Sometimes write C# and GO.
 Constantly evolving, now I plan to learn basic design patterns and Laravel.

 ## :people_hugging:  Soft skills:
   I improve my communication skills through sports: I really like to play :volleyball: volleyball classics, and since it is a team sport, you often need to communicate with a team and distribute roles to achieve common goals.